cabforum/servercert/docs/BR.md

 **DNS TXT Record Email Contact**: The email address defined in [Appendix A.2.1](#a21-dns-txt-record-email-contact).

 **DNS TXT Record Phone Contact**: The phone number defined in [Appendix A.2.2](#a22-dns-txt-record-phone-contact).

-**Domain Contact**: The Domain Name Registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record, or as obtained through direct contact with the Domain Name Registrar.

 **Domain Label**: From RFC 8499 (<https://tools.ietf.org/html/rfc8499>): "An ordered list of zero or more octets that makes up a portion of a domain name.
 Using graph theory, a label identifies one node in a portion of the graph of all possible domain names."